 The future of work is definitely hybrid.
 And although there are numerous benefits of hybrid work, it does not come without its challenges.

 However, the risks of a hybrid work environment can be easily mitigated.
 The first step is to recognize potential threats to your business so you can start working on neutralizing them.

 Here are some most common challenges associated with hybrid work.

-Post pandemic world has brought many cybersecurity challenges to companies whose workers suddenly had to switch to remote work.
+Post pandemic world has brought many data protection challenges to companies whose workers suddenly had to switch to remote work.